-Information regarding fellowships, scholarships, and assistantships is discussed on pages 284-285 of the catalog.
+Information regarding fellowships, scholarships, and assistantships is discussed on pages 256-259 of the catalog.
 Students of high scholastic attainment may be awarded graduate scholarships covering all or a part of the tuition fee.
-Loans also may be arranged by making an application to the Scholarships and Financial Aid Committee.
+Loans also may be arranged by making an application to the Faculty Committee on Scholarships and Financial Aid.